Roland TR-909

 The Roland TR-909 Rhythm Composer, commonly known as the 909, is a drum machine introduced by Roland Corporation in 1983, succeeding the TR-808.
 It was the first Roland drum machine to use samples for some sounds, and the first with MIDI functionality, allowing it to synchronize with other devices.

-Though the 909 was a commercial failure, it influenced the development of electronic dance music genres such as techno, house and acid house.
+The 909 was a commercial failure, as users preferred the more realistic sounds of competing products such as the LinnDrum.
+Roland ceased production after one year, having built 10,000 units.
+However, it became popular on the used market and influenced the development of electronic dance music genres such as techno, house and acid house.

 Development

 The TR-909 was designed by Tadao Kikumoto, who had also led development on Roland's previous drum machine, the TR-808, and designed the Roland TB-303 synthesizer.
-Makoto Muroi was also a chief engineer, the software was developed by Atsushi Hoshiai, and the voice circuits were developed by Yoshiro Oue.
+Makoto Muroi was a chief engineer, the software was developed by Atsushi Hoshiai and the voice circuits were developed by Yoshiro Oue.

 The 909 was the first Roland drum machine to use samples, for its crash, ride and hi-hat sounds.
-Hoshiai sampled his own drum kit for the cymbals, using a pair of Paiste and Zildjian hi-hat cymbals for the hi-hat and a Paiste crash for the crash and ride sounds.
-They recorded the cymbals in the Roland office after the employees had left for its natural reverberation.
+Hoshiai recorded his own drum kit for the cymbals, using a pair of Paiste and Zildjian hi-hat cymbals for the hi-hat and a Paiste crash for the crash and ride sounds.
+The cymbals were recorded in the Roland office after the employees had left for its natural reverberation.
 Hoshiai sampled them in 6-bit and edited the waveform on a computer with a CP/M-80 operating system.
 No equalization or compression was applied.

 Other sounds are generated with analog synthesis.
 According to a Roland representative, the engineers felt that samples had some disadvantages and so opted for a combination of sampled and analog sounds.